LenaAnneKrug/lena-as-a-leader/README.md

 	* If we do the process is broken, let me know we'll fix it
 * It is ok to fail and to learn
 * It is not ok to not deliver
-* See DRI above, if you own something, you are accountable for it
+* See DRI above, if you own something, you are responsible for it

 ## Feedback
 * I like feedback, in both directions